counsyl/capone/README.md

 ## Models

-Let's introduce the models provided by `ledger` and how they relate to one another.
+Let's introduce the models provided by `capone` and how they relate to one another.

 Note that all objects in this library have `created_at` and `modified_at`